BeissingerLab/BeissingerLab.github.io/Detox.md

 ### February 2018

 #### February 22 **Detox Extravaganza/Tim Send off**
 To celebrate Tim's last Detox in Columbia, we'll spend an hour discussing each of the following three papers at three different locations.
-As always, we'll start at Craft Beer Cellar at 5:00 and discuss citrus domestication (paper #1).
-At 6:00 we'll grab food at Seol Taco before heading to Gunter Hans to talk about erd-GWAS (paper #2).
-At 7:00 we'll go to The Understudy where we'll discuss a classic that demonstrated the power of PCA (paper #3).
+We'll start at Craft Beer Cellar an hour earlier than usual, at 4:00, to discuss citrus domestication (paper #1).
+At 5:00 we'll grab food at Seol Taco before heading to Gunter Hans to talk about erd-GWAS (paper #2).
+At 6:00 we'll go to The Understudy where we'll discuss a classic that demonstrated the power of PCA (paper #3).

 [Wu et al. 2018](https://www.nature.com/articles/nature25447) Genomics of the origin and evolution of Citrus
 [Lin et al. 2017](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1328-6) Substantial contribution of genetic variation in the expression of transcription factors to phenotypic variation revealed by eRD-GWAS